Criptext‘s Mizrachi escapes from a Colombian prison to launch a secure email platform

 Once that contract ended, the Minister of Technology, Irvin Halman, decide to sue Criptext for not delivering the platform.
 However, this wasn’t a civil case, but a criminal one in which embezzlement charges were leveled at Mizrachi.
 Ultimately, the Criptext case was thrown out by the courts, as judges found no evidence of wrongdoing and concluded that the contract had been duly executed by Criptext.

-By way of protest, Criptext decided to allow the encrypted messaging app to be used by the new government for free while Mizrachi was still encarcerated.
+By way of protest, Criptext decided to allow the encrypted messaging app to be used outside of the government for free while Mizrachi was still encarcerated.
 However, during his time in prison, Mizrachi learned that the government had been collecting email data from Criptext‘s lawyers without his knowledge.
 This is what prompted the company to shift focus, creating an independent email service that guarantees not only the confidentiality of emails via encryption but also the privacy and ownership of users’ data.

 Big data companies and government institutions are now infamous for collecting our data and surveilling our internet activities, with claims emerging that these organizations are misusing personal data for their gain.
 It almost seems a day doesn’t go by without news of a data breach, with hackers always dancing one step ahead of those who attempt to protect consumers.